 (a) whether the method of entry is a Powerpik entry; and

-(b) whether the playslip is to be entered in Powerball for one week or for 2, 5 or 10 consecutive weeks; and
+[(b) deleted]

 (c) whether the method of entry is a “system” entry, being either a system 3-5 or a system 7-20, depending on the number of barrel A selections in each completed game board.

+(5A) In addition to allowing an entry for a particular draw or draws, the Commission may allow a lotto entry to be for up to 10 consecutive weeks and, where offered, the subscriber must specify how many consecutive weeks they wish to enter.

 (6) If a subscriber selects, in each completed game board on the playslip —

 (a) a selection from the Powerball barrel and 6 barrel A selections, the resulting receipted ticket constitutes one entry (made up of no fewer than 2 and no more than 12 games) in Powerball; or

-(b) a selection from the Powerball barrel and between 3 and 20 barrel A selections (but not 6 numbers), the resulting receipted ticket constitutes one entry in Powerball for each completed game board on the playslip.
+(b) a selection from the Powerball barrel and between 3 and 20 barrel A selections (but not 6 numbers), the resulting receipted ticket constitutes one entry in Powerball for each completed game board on the playslip (i.e. a system entry).

 (7) If a subscriber selects, in each completed game board on a playslip marked as a Powerpik entry between 4 and 15 barrel A selections, the resulting receipted ticket constitutes one Powerpik entry in Powerball for each completed game board on the playslip.

+(8) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 5 Division 1.

+[Rule 88 amended in Gazette 4 Oct 2017 p.
+5130-1.]

 89. Oral request for entry

 (1) To enter Powerball without a playslip or a promotional coupon, and without requesting a ticket repeat or favourite numbers option, a subscriber must make an oral request to an agent stating —